kippt/jekyll-incorporated/_posts/2014-07-22-letter-from-the-ceo.md

 ---
 layout: post

-title: Spark — State of the company
+title: A letter from the CEO
-cover_image: blog-cover.jpg
+cover_image: team-and-elite.jpg

 excerpt: Zach Supalla, Spark's CEO, shares some important updates about the company.